Skip to main content

 While your main responsibility is to help with the planning, ensure you're still pencilling in some fun too.
 A relaxing afternoon getting your nails done, or a de-stressing night out will be just what the bride-to-be needs!

-8. Plan Non-Wedding Time
+8. Plan in Some Non-Wedding Time

 9. Finalise Details With Vendors and Guests

-If there are any hired items that need collecting, you can help out by offering to pick them up so the couple aren’t stressing about these things the day before their wedding.
+If there are any hired items that need collecting, you can help out by offering to pick them up, so the couple aren’t stressing about these things the day before their wedding.

 Maid of Honour Duties On the Wedding Day